EB-2 / EB-3 Employment-Based Permanent Residency

 - Housing Contract and Deposit Rules

 Rental contracts in United States may require written terms, legal deposit handling, inventory records, notice periods, and landlord registration.
-Never rely only on informal chat messages for long-term housing.
+Never rely only on informal chat messages fo

 Active scam alerts